 Mandell Pinder developed some of the first legal models still used today for on-reserve development, and advised on some ground-breaking firsts for these developments, including at Eagle Ranch on Shuswap Indian Reserve and the St. Eugene Golf Resort and Casino.
 Over time, the firm has continued to broaden its services, and now provides expanded corporate, commercial, and real estate services, and represents Indigenous groups in negotiations with federal and provincial governments, leading to groundbreaking reconciliation and shared decision-making agreements.

 Our partnership has continued to evolve over the years.
-Today our partners are Brenda Gaertner, Janelle Dwyer, Cheryl Sharvit, Rosanne Kyle, Mary Macaulay, and Krista Robertson.
+Today our partners are Janelle Dwyer, Cheryl Sharvit, Rosanne Kyle, Mary Macaulay, Krista Robertson, Virginia Mathers, and Peter Millerd.
 Each of these lawyers brings years of experience as leaders in Aboriginal law and together they are available to our clients and all members of the firm.
 All of the partners have formed long-lasting relationships with the clients they serve and recognize the honour of doing so.
-Past partners include the firm founders (Louise Mandell, Leslie Pinder and Clo Ostrove), as well as Maria Morellato QC (appointed to the BC Supreme Court in 2016) and Jim Reynolds.
+Past partners include the firm founders (Louise Mandell, Leslie Pinder, and Clo Ostrove), as well as Brenda Gaertner, Maria Morellato QC (appointed to the BC Supreme Court in 2016), and Jim Reynolds.

 Mandell Pinder’s legal team continues to expand.
 As a firm we are equipped to deliver professional, integrated services to Aboriginal governments, and their political and economic institutions.
 The firm’s growth reflects an increasing diversity of expertise and skill, including: Aboriginal institution-building; social, business, and economic development; reconciliation of Aboriginal and Crown interests; Aboriginal title litigation; environmental assessments and natural resource stewardship; and development of legal and governance structures that are responsive to client needs.